Grayrigg

-Grayrigg is a small village and civil parish in the South Lakeland district of Cumbria, England.
+Grayrigg is a small village and civil parish in the Westmorland and Furness district of Cumbria, England.
 In the 2001 census the parish had a population of 223, increasing at the 2011 census to 242.
 It lies on undulated and partly mountainous land, 4.9 mi north east of Kendal, on the north side of the West Coast Main Line, and west side of the M6 motorway.

 History

 Historically a part of Westmorland, Grayrigg and its surrounding area have provided evidence of an ancient Roman camp.
 During the Middle Ages Grayrigg formed a chapelry and township centred on the chapel dedicated to St John the Evangelist, which is still in use.
+It also used to have a Quaker meeting house, now known as the Beckhouse just out of Grayrigg.
+It was originally built in 1696 before being extended in 1713 and the closed in 1846 but was then later reopened in 1871 before closing for the last time in 1952.

 Railway accidents

 Grayrigg's 20th and 21st century history is marked by two high-profile major train crashes.